Today I'd like to introduce you to Emily (may or may not be her real name) who recently emailed me with a question.

 Remember you are in one chapter of your life – the book isn’t closed yet.
 Get clear on YOUR vision for YOUR life and stay on the path

 Hi and thanks for reading!
-My name is Janelle Ryan and I am a Global Personal Coach, Speaker, Author, Presenter and Amateur Video Maker who helps high performers expand their minds to new ways of thinking...so they can create whatever they wish in their lives...then lead and inspire others.
+My name is Janelle Ryan and I am a Global Personal Coach, Speaker, Author and Presenter who helps high performers expand their minds to new ways of thinking...so they can create whatever they wish in their lives...then lead and inspire others.

 If you would like to take the reigns and become the Master Creator of your very own Life Masterpiece, with me as your coach, I have some ways to do so available right now.

 Limited places are currently available in the following: